attmod/proto0/README.md

     - [ ] move fully to nonsync
 - [ ] defining target functions that validate the actions.
 They return TRUE once the action is successful
   - this is a second stage, for point/reach/grasp level, not action
-- [ ] defining a set of visual features needed for achieving the actions.
+- [x] defining a set of visual features needed for achieving the actions.
 Input to the action modules
   - Bekkering: color, orientation, position
+    - [ ] color support
+    - [x] orientation support
+    - [ ] position support
 - [ ] defining a rate for each perception/action module
   - (current VGA camera setup tops out at 640x480 with 15fps on the real robot)
   - try to include graphs with delays introduced at each stage (Gannt-style)
   - [x] when using rfmodules: try parametrisation of the update rate
+  - [ ] single xml for yarpscope to show current effective rates for all modules
 - [ ] defining cost functions for each perception/action module
   - [ ] reaction time between object teleport (see below) and start of the processing in each module until the action is locked
 - [ ] create simulation for playing the actions and showing the evolution of validate and cost functions
+  - [ ] .xml and .sh files to auto load everything
   - [ ] teleport objects of interest into the robot's viewport
 - [ ] (optional) statistics of cost functions respect to the different actions

-# Running

-Makefile for building and running includes make build and make run, or both as

-    make

-Closing the terminator terminal window closes everything.

-Currently nvidia gpu support is included in docker-compose file, turn off when on intel/amd machine.
-Required by some modules (stereo-vision).

-system1 is NOT being build automatically in the Dockerfile, after running the container you have to build it manually:

-    cd /workdir/system1 && mkdir -p build && cd build
-    cmake ../
-    make && make install

 # Spliced repositories